← Back to Complete Guide

 Modification Station Builder Diamond ×2, Lead ×1, Lithium ×1

-In co-op, label your storage containers clearly.
-The Harvester returns with hundreds of resources per run — if storage is disorganized, the Builder wastes significant time finding the right materials.
-Dedicate specific containers to specific material categories: one for metals, one for electronic components, one for rare/exotic resources.
+In Subnautica 2 co-op, all Storage Lockers in the base are shared — any player can open and take from any locker.
+Only items sitting in your personal character inventory (your backpack) are yours alone.
+Private/personal storage lockers are planned but not in the game yet.
+Because of this, label your containers clearly and agree on a naming convention early.
+The Harvester returns with hundreds of resources per run — if storage is disorganized, the Builder wastes significant time hunting for the right materials.
+Dedicate specific containers to specific categories: one for metals, one for electronic components, one for rare resources.

 Recommended Base Layout for 4 Players